fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 })
 ```

 First, we use [cy.get](https://docs.cypress.io/api/commands/get.html#Syntax) to search for a component with the CSS class <i>error</i>.
-Then we check that the error message can be found from this component.
+Then we check that the error message can be found in this component.
-Note that the [CSS class selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors) starts with a full stop, so the selector for the class <i>error</i> is <i>.error</i>.
+Note that the [CSS class selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors) start with a full stop, so the selector for the class <i>error</i> is <i>.error</i>.

 We could do the same using the [should](https://docs.cypress.io/api/commands/should.html) syntax: